mlieberwirth/happy-solver-monitor/Readme.md

 ### With bash

-Execute ``./build-and-run.sh`` in folder run-local.
+Execute ``./build-copy.sh && ./run.sh`` in folder run-local.
 Relevant application.yml is in same folder.

 ## Open UI
 If the server is running for example on localhost with port 8283 you can see all registered client-server on

     http://localhost:8283/#/applications

-# TODO
-- enable actuator to see CPU and RAM